 With a bread lame or sharp knife, cut the center of the disc so that it has six points centered over the six balls.
 Fold each point back over its corresponding dough ball.
 Refer to the photo tutorial at the end.

 Proof the loaf for 2 hours at warm room temperature and bake as directed below.
-Alternately, after 2 hours, cover the basket tightly with plastic wrap and place it in the refrigerator overnight.
+Optionally, after 2 hours, cover the basket tightly with plastic wrap and place it in the refrigerator overnight.

 When the dough is fully proofed, it should have expanded sufficiently so that the balls are touching and you have a cohesive loaf.
 When it’s time to bake, invert the loaf onto a piece of parchment paper.
 This will be your “parchment sling” for transferring to the preheated cloche.